Warbo/chriswarbo-net/unfinished/sk_in_egglog_4.md

 (rewrite (App (App (App S x) y) z) (App (App x z) (App y z)) :ruleset reduce)
 ```

-The last couple of posts explored the idea of extensionality, using Haskell to
-uncover a problem I was running into in egglog.
-The cause turned out to be using
-symbolic inputs to check if expressions agreed, when those expressions may have
-already contained those symbols.
 ### A note on infinite loops and recursion ###

 Modelling a Turing-complete system like SK requires care, to reach the desired